DewaratSingh/smsSender/README.md

 # SmsSender

-A lightweight Node.js package to send SMS messages from your server using a connected Android device.
+A lightweight Node.js package to send/receive SMS messages from your server using a connected Android device.
-It uses **Socket.IO** to communicate with your Android app, enabling real-time SMS sending and status updates.
+It uses **Socket.IO** to communicate with your Android app, enabling real-time SMS sending and receiving.

 ------------------------------------------------------------------------

 ## 🚀 Features

 -   Start an SMS server easily
--   Send SMS from Node.js
+-   Send/receive SMS from Node.js
 -   Receive delivery status events
 -   Works over local network / hotspot
 -   Simple API with minimal setup